sjb8100/Raspberry-Pi/README.md

 # ***New ROTATE MODEL - (Pi1, 2, 3 - AARCH32)
 >https://github.com/LdB-ECM/Raspberry-Pi/tree/master/GLES2_Model
 >
+Note: No 64Bit version at the moment as there are issues with C standard string unit I need to look at.
+>
 So we continue our GL pipe adventure slowly crawling towards something that ressemblesminimal OpenGL.
 >
 So we work on rotating an actual LightWave OBJ 3D mesh model: